In this post

 Picture of Blue Apron landing page.

-How they use color psychology: The landing page uses a light blue background that sets a calm and trustworthy tone, aligning with the brand’s message of quality and reliability.
+: The landing page uses a light blue background that sets a calm and trustworthy tone, aligning with the brand’s message of quality and reliability.
 Text colors in dark blue or black against the light background enhance readability and add a touch of cleanliness and simplicity to the design.
 Moreover, the vivid imagery of the food set against the blue backdrop draws the eye and encourages users to explore the meal plans further.

 The CTA button in navy blue offers a subtle yet effective contrast, maintaining the page’s professional look while ensuring the CTA stands out.